KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-walkthrough.md

 Congratulations!
 You've just been one of the first people in history to trade a currency without any help from a middleman and without even having to know your trading partner.

-Please reach out to us [on Discord](https://komodoplatform.com/discord) to tell us about your experience.
+Please reach out to us [on Discord](https://komodoplatform.com/discord) and tell us about your experience.

 Onward and upward...